ytian73/AIGI-VC/README.md

 > However, it should be made clear that I **do not assume responsibility for the following**:
 >
 > - Any requirement to provide urgent, continuous, or high-frequency real-time responses within 24 hours;
-> - Providing assistance for coursework or course group assignments;
 > - Teaching basic operational tasks (e.g., how to open JSON files);
 > - Assisting in completing coursework or course group assignments;
 > - Helping build a complete IQA evaluation or testing platform from scratch.